 The Government is also expanding the participation of the private sector through the intended placing of contracts for the collection and treatment of medical waste, the storage of low-level radioactive waste and the remediation of its closed landfills.
-Thus, this strategy has also resulted in the growth of private companies specializing in the waste business to complement the services that are supposed to be mainly provided by the Local Authorities.
+Thus, this strategy has also resulted in the growth of private companies specializing in the waste business to complement the services that are supposed to be mainly provided by the local authorities.
 Several municipalities in Malaysia have let smaller-scale general biomedical waste collection contracts.
 For example, the states of Selangor and Penang are currently using private sector landfill arrangements and the Federal Government is planning to extend these schemes nationally.
 These two states are extremely useful model for cities that have reached the point at which they were ready to improve their waste management arrangements and which carefully considered why and how contracting-out to the private sector was the best means of accomplishing their objectives.
-The results, in terms of environmental improvement and financial savings, are amply documented in these two cities (Abdul Raufu, 2000, p.45; The Eight Malaysia Plan 2001-2005, p.188; Mid-Term Review of the Eight Malaysian Plan, p.446).
+The results, in terms of environmental improvement and financial savings, are amply documented in these two cities(Ambali, 2000, p.45; The Eight Malaysia Plan 2001-2005, p.188; Mid-Term Review of the Eight Malaysian Plan, p.446).

-(d) Material Recovery and Recycling
+Material Recovery and Recycling

 Material recovery and recycling are encouraged to reduce the net amount of wastes requiring treatment and disposal.
-In many of the states the rate of recovery of recyclable materials from biomedical wastes has improved significantly in recent years (Maruthai, et al, pp. 360-61).
+In many of the states the rate of recovery of recyclable materials from biomedical wastes has improved significantly in recent years (Maruthai, et al, 2011 pp. 360-61).
 Hence, minimizing the quantities of waste requiring disposal, through source reduction, material recovery and reuse and recycling, is increasingly being realized as the central basis of an integrated approach to biomedical waste management.

 The informal sector plays a significant role in waste recycling in Malaysia.
 Waste pickers perform the recycling operations in many cities of the states.
 Material recovery and recycling assume particular economic significance.
 Recycling not only reduces the volume of biomedical wastes to be disposed, but also saves the country valuable foreign exchange which would otherwise be used to import raw materials.
 Waste reduction through recycling and reuse in Malaysia has emerged recently as an environmental priority.
 The governments' goal is to increase recycling of waste from present 10 per cent to 25 per cent in 2007 (DOE, 2006).
 Thus, recycling in the country has improved dramatically over the last decade and such improvements are likely to continue in the foreseeable future.
-The government has relaunched its recycling campaign on December 2000 with target of 22% of all wastes, including biomedical types, to be recycled by the year 2020, (CAP, 2001, p.1).
+The government has relaunched its recycling campaign on December 2000 with target of 22% of all wastes, including biomedical types, to be recycled by the year 2020, (CAP, 2001, p.1; Ambali, et al. 2012, p.4).
+Some recently conducted studies have shown further improvement in recycling of wastematerials to meet the government's aspiration of getting rid of environmental degradation.
+However, the government and various state-led institutions are yet to meet the target.
+For example, recycling status is still less than 15% relatively compared to 22% target by 2020 (Salman, 2011, p.5).

-(e) Landfilling Facilities
+Landfilling Facilities